zowe/docs-site/docs/user-guide/cli-db2plugin.md

     ```
     zowe config init
     ```
-3. If using a non-standard port, set the port number to your Db2 connection: **[is this step correct/applicable to Db2?]**
+3. Set the port number to the port configured for a Db2 connection on your mainframe.

     ```
     zowe config set profiles.db2.properties.port <port number>